 World War II was clearly a devastating war.
 Between the above-mentioned battles, the Nazi’s extermination of the Jews, the Japanese’ executions of POWs, the rape of women, the displacement of entire peoples and the use of nuclear weapons by the United States on Japanese civilians, the years of World War II were certainly a dark time in human history.
 Over 60 million people died in total.

-For another interesting event that happened on August 23, please see the Cracked History article: US Posthumously Commissions 1st Black Military Pilot.
+For another interesting event that happened on August 23, please see the History and Headlines article: “U.S. Posthumously Commissions 1st Black Military Pilot.”

 For more information, please see…